outlearn-content/outlearn-olp-spec/olp-spec.md

   "modules" : [
     {"olm" : "./modules/tango-embrace-basics.olm"},
     {"olm" : "./modules/learning-the-tango-steps.olm"}
-  ],

-  "assets" : [
-    {
-      "_comment" : "Video upload is not a self-service feature yet.
-Please contact support@outlearn.com for help with this feature.", "name" : "steps-video",
-      "contentType" : "video/mp4",
-      "location" : "assets/tango-steps.mp4"
-    }
   ]
 }
 ```

 In this example, we specify a package which:

-1. Uploads and hosts a video asset referenced as "*steps-video*" to locally imported Modules.
-2. Creates two Learning Modules based on enriched Markdown files (Outlearn Markdown, aka *OLM*)
+1. Creates two Learning Modules based on enriched Markdown files (Outlearn Markdown, aka *OLM*)
-3. Assembles a single Path called "*learning-to-tango*", out of those two created Modules, one Module from another source in the Outlearn catalog, and three Guide Pages with content from local Markdown files.
+2. Assembles a single Path called "*learning-to-tango*", out of those two created Modules, one Module from another source in the Outlearn catalog, and three Guide Pages with content from local Markdown files.

-All the details of specifying Paths, Modules, and Assets are described below.
+All the details of specifying Paths and Modules are described below.

-**Note**: an Outlearn Package doesn't have to specify Paths, Modules, *or* Assets.
+**Note**: an Outlearn Package doesn't have to specify Paths *or* Modules.
 Each is optional.
 OLP may be used to import a Path and all its Modules, or maybe just the independent Modules for a single author, with Paths assembled separately in another OLP import.

 <!-- @section -->